 - Student journal pages for Session 8

+- Spiritual Gifts Guide (either printed or provided digitally; see the Digging Deeper exercise below for digital ideas)

 - Session 8 Scripture sheets

-- Spiritual Gifts Guide (either printed or provided digitally; see the Digging Deeper exercise below for digital ideas)

 - A Bible and pen (Students should bring their own Bibles.
-You can decide if you would like them to use a physical Bible or a Bible app like, "YouVersion.")
+You can decide if you would like them to use a physical Bible or a Bible app like "YouVersion.")

 - Colored pencils/highlighters

-Leading Up to the Lesson:
+Leading Up to the Session: